The honest futures prop firm comparison

 Why traders pick Redline in 2026

 Most prop firms run on a monthly-subscription Trading Combine model.
 You pay every month until you pass, and the longer the eval takes, the more they make.
-Redline charges once — $47 for a 25K, $87 for a 50K, $147 for a 100K, $192 for a 150K.
+Redline charges once — from $79 for a 25K, $95 for a 50K, $190 for a 100K, $238 for a 150K (Electric).
 No subscription.
 No "we hope you don't pass" dynamic.

 The eval rules are also written for how futures traders actually trade.
 No daily loss limit — only the trailing drawdown applies.
-Overnight and weekend holds permitted.
+No overnight or weekend holds — flat by session close.
 1-day minimum to pass — if you hit your profit target on day one without breaching the trailing DD, you've passed.
 Most competitors keep daily-loss rules or multi-day minimums on at least some plans.

-Payouts settle in 24-48 hours via ACH, US wire, or international wire (SWIFT/IBAN).
-Caps are $1,500 per cycle.
+Payouts settle in 24-48 hours via ACH, US wire, or Wise (international).
+Caps are $2,000 per cycle.
 Public payout certificates and a live leaderboard back up the marketing claims.

 Start a Redline evaluation